 TCA has an agreement with the DMV to receive license plate information and authorize vehicle registration holds.
 TCAs' authority stems from 1996 state laws (the Streets and Highways Code and California Vehicle Code).

-You most likely received a violation because your transponder failed to read and your license plate is not on file with the 91 Express Lanes.
+You most likely received a violation because your transponder failed to read and your license plate is not on file with the your tolling agency.
 To resolve the violation, you should:

 Visit the violation resolution section of our website or call (949) 727-4800.
 Please know your violation reference number(s), which are located in the first column of your Notice of Toll Evasion.
 To prevent future violations, please: